Skip to main content

 “Tell the ministers they can come and see me.”
 She stopped at the threshold at his words.
 “I promise not to talk about work.”
 She nodded and left.

 “I want to go out, Devdoot.
 Ask the medicine man.
 I am sure I can be permitted one walk per day.”
-Ishaan Dev spoke as Devdoot smiled faintly “I am afraid I can’t do that, Your Highness.
+Ishaan Dev spoke as Devdoot smiled faintly, “I am afraid I can’t do that, Your Highness.
 Her Highness would hang me.
 She strictly said not to let you out of bed until you are fit again.”

 “But I am fit, Devdoot.”
 Ishaan Dev snapped.
 His agitated voice made him cough as Devdoot ran to offer him water.
 Ishaan Dev could feel he was not fine.
-Priyambada walked in nonchalantly followed by Urvi and the serving maids as her eyes fell on the drape on the couch.
+Priyambada walked in nonchalantly, followed by Urvi and the serving maids, as her eyes fell on the drape on the couch.

 “Urvi.”
 She said, “Take that back where it belongs.”
 Priyambada avoided looking at Ishaan Dev as she spoke.
 Urvi noticed the awkward faces and smiled inwardly, nodding at her words.

 “I hope Mallal isn't at my night vigil today.”
 Ishaan Dev spoke as she served the food.
 Priyambada’s hand stopped.
-She eyed Mallal standing outside the door, back to them.
+She eyed Mallal standing outside the door, his back to them.
 The room suddenly felt too empty.

 “I… haven’t thought about it yet.”
 She spoke, mixing the rice in a bowl.